 vocational education and training has the same meaning as in the Vocational Education and Training Act 1996.

 [Section 3 amended by No. 36 of 1999 s.
 247; No. 22 of 2005 s.
-43.]
+43; No. 37 of 2011 s.
+6 and 53(1).]

 4. Objects

-The main objects of this Act are to —
+The main objects of this Act are —

-(a) establish the Curriculum Council;
+(a) to establish the School Curriculum and Standards Authority; and

+(b) to provide for standards of student achievement and for the assessment and certification of student achievement according to those standards; and

-(b) provide for the development and implementation of a curriculum framework for schooling which, taking account of the needs of students, sets out the knowledge, understanding, skills, values and attitudes that students are expected to acquire;
+(c) to provide for the development of an outline of curriculum and assessment in schools that, taking account of the needs of students, sets out the knowledge, understanding, skills, values and attitudes that students are expected to acquire and guidelines for the assessment of student achievement; and

-(c) provide for the development and accreditation of courses of study for senior secondary schooling;
+(d) to provide for the development and accreditation of courses for schooling; and

-(d) provide for the assessment and certification of student achievement; and
+(e) to provide for the maintenance of a database of information relating to —

-(e) provide for the maintenance of a database of information relating to participation by children during their secondary school years in education, training or employment as provided for by the School Education Act 1999.
+(i) the participation by students during their school years in education, training or employment as provided for by the School Education Act; and

+(ii) the achievements of students during those years; and

+(iii) records of assessment in respect of students.

-[Section 4 amended by No. 22 of 2005 s.
-44.]
+[Section 4 inserted by No. 37 of 2011 s.
+7.]

-Part 2 — The Curriculum Council
+Part 2 — The School Curriculum and Standards Authority and committees

+[Heading inserted by No. 37 of 2011 s.
+8.]

+Division 1 — School Curriculum and Standards Authority

+[Heading inserted by No. 37 of 2011 s.
+8.]

-5. Curriculum Council established
+5. School Curriculum and Standards Authority established

-(1) A body called the Curriculum Council is established.
+(1) A body called the School Curriculum and Standards Authority is established.

-(2) The Council is a body corporate with perpetual succession.
+(2) The Authority is a body corporate with perpetual succession.

-(3) Proceedings may be taken by or against the Council in its corporate name.
+(3) Proceedings may be taken by or against the Authority in its corporate name.

-(4) The Council is an agent of the Crown and enjoys the status, immunities and privileges of the Crown.
+(4) The Authority is an agent of the State and has the status, immunities and privileges of the State.

-6. Members of Council
+[Section 5 inserted by No. 37 of 2011 s.
+9.]

+6. The Board

+(1) The Authority is to have a governing body (the Board).

+(2) The Board, in the name of the Authority, is to perform the functions of the Authority under this Act or any other written law.

+[Section 6 inserted by No. 37 of 2011 s.
+9.]

+7A.
+How Board is constituted

+(1) The Minister is to appoint 7 people to be the members of the Board.

+(2) A person who is the chief executive officer or a member of staff is not eligible to be appointed as a member of the Board.

+(3) The Minister is to designate one of the members to be the chairperson.

+(4) The Minister is to ensure that the members of the Board have, between them, the knowledge, experience and expertise needed to enable the Authority’s functions under this Act to be performed effectively.

+[Section 7A inserted by No. 37 of 2011 s.
+9.]

+Division 2 — Committees

+[Heading inserted by No. 37 of 2011 s.
+9.]

+7B.
+Standards Committee

+(1) A committee called the Standards Committee is established.

-(1) The Council is to consist of the following members —
+(2) The Standards Committee is to consist of —

-(a) a chairperson appointed by the Minister;
+(a) one person who is a member of, and appointed by, the Board; and

-(b) the chief executive officer; and

-(c) 11 other persons appointed by the Minister.

-(2) Of the persons appointed under subsection (1)(c) —

-(a) 3 are, in the opinion of the Minister, to have experience and expertise in industry, education or community affairs;
+(b) 4 people appointed by the Board, with the approval of the Minister, who have between them, in the opinion of the Board, qualifications, experience and expertise in the development and measurement of standards of student achievement.